plgd-dev/hub/docs/guide/architecture/component-overview.md

 ::: details CoAP Gateway Component Diagram
 ![L3](/img/diagrams/component-coapgateway.svg =600x)
 :::

+OCF Servers / Clients communicate over TCP / UDP using the CoAP application protocol.
+Communication within the OCF Native Cloud shouldn't be restricted to the CoAP protocol, implementation should allow the use of whatever protocol might be introduced in the future.
+That's why the gateway is the access point for CoAP over TCP, and further communication is OCF Native Cloud specific.

+TCP connection to the OCF Native Cloud is by its nature stateful.
+The OCF CoAP Gateway is therefore also stateful, keeping open connections to the OCF Servers / Clients.
+The goal of the Gateway is to translate between the OCF Servers / Clients (CoAP) and the protocol of the OCF Native Cloud and communicate in an asynchronous way.

+### Validation

+- OCF CoAP Gateway can accept requests from the OCF Client / Server only after a successful sign-in
+- OCF CoAP Gateway can forward requests to the OCF Client / Server only after successful sign-in
+- If sign-in was not issued within the configured amount of time or sign-in request failed, OCF Native Cloud will forcibly close the TCP connection
+- OCF CoAP Gateway sends command to update device core resource with its status.
+  - Online when the device was successfully signed-in and communication lock released
+  - Offline when the device was disconnected or signed-out
+- Access Token from a successful sign-in must be locally persisted in the OCF CoAP Gateway and linked with an opened TCP channel
+- Access Token linked with the opened TCP channel has to be included in each command issued to other OCF Native Cloud components
+- OCF CoAP Gateway processes only those commands, which are designated for a device which the Gateway has an opened TCP channel to
+- OCF CoAP Gateway is observing each resource published to the resource directory and publishes an event for every change
+- OCF CoAP Gateway retrieves each published resource and updates Resources
+- OCF CoAP Gateway has to expose the coap ping-pong + retry count configuration, which can be configured during the deployment
+- OCF CoAP Gateway has to ping the device in the configured time, if pong is not received after the configured number of retries, then the connection with the device is closed and device is set as offline
+- OCF CoAP Gateway processes events from Resources, by issuing a proper CoAP request to the device and raising an event with the response
+- OCF CoAP Gateway has to process a waiting request within the configured time, or set the device as offline

+### APIs

+CoAP APIs of the Cloud Service are defined in [OCF Device To Cloud Services Specification](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.3.pdf).

+- POST /oic/sec/account - sign up the device with authorization code
+- DELETE /oic/sec/account - sign off the device with access token
+- POST /oic/sec/tokenrefresh - refresh access token with refresh token
+- POST /oic/sec/session - sign in the device with access token and with login true
+- POST /oic/sec/session - sign out the device with access token and with login false
+- POST /oic/rd - publish resources from the signed device
+- DELETE /oic/rd - unpublish resources from the signed device
+- GET /oic/res - discover all cloud devices resources from the signed device
+- GET /oic/route/{deviceID}/{href} - get/observe resource of the cloud device from signed device
+- POST /oic/route/{deviceID}/{href} - update resource of the cloud device from signed device
+- DELETE /oic/route/{deviceID}/{href} - delete resource of the cloud device from signed device

 ### Operational flow
 Before a device becomes operational and is able to interact with other devices, it needs to be appropriately onboarded.
 The first step in onboarding the device is to [configure the ownership (see 5.3.3)](https://openconnectivity.org/specs/OCF_Security_Specification_v2.2.1.pdf#page=38) where the legitimate user that owns/purchases the device uses an Onboarding tool (OBT) and using the OBT uses one of the Owner Transfer Methods (OTMs) to establish ownership.
 Once ownership is established, the OBT [provisions the device (see 5.3.4)](https://openconnectivity.org/specs/OCF_Security_Specification_v2.2.1.pdf#page=39), at the end of which the device can be [provisioned for the plgd.cloud (see 8.1.2.3)](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.1.pdf#page=32).
 After successful provisioning, the device should [establish the TLS connection (see 7.2)](https://openconnectivity.org/specs/OCF_Cloud_Security_Specification_v2.2.1.pdf#page=14) using the certificate based credentials.